RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Error Mitigation Design

 \subsection{RNNFast Error Mitigation}

-RNNFast addresses overshit errors by implementing an efficient error mitigation mechanism that considers the sensitivity of RNN workload to errors that result in very large values.
+RNNFast addresses overshit errors by implementing an efficient error mitigation mechanism that considers the sensitivity of RNN workloads to errors that result in very large values.
 We implement different error detection and mitigation mechanisms for input/output racetrack chains and for weight arrays.
-Our EDC solution is optimized for RNNFast.
-RNNFast uses shift-read/write cycles for accessing weights and inputs instead of random numbers of consecutive shifts, as is the case in random memory implementations of DWM.
-We take advantage of this characteristic to implement a more efficient SEDSEC design that has lower area overhead, requires fewer extra domains and access ports compared to prior EDC solutions such as \cite{Zhang_ISCA_15}.
+We take advantage of their design characteristics to implement a more efficient SEDSEC design that has lower area overhead, requires fewer extra domains and access ports compared to prior DWM EDC solutions such as \cite{Zhang_ISCA_15}.